pydykit/pydykit/paper/paper.md

 # Summary

 Simulating dynamical systems is crucial in many scientific and engineering disciplines.
-Dynamical systems are typically described by ordinary differential and differential-algebraic equations, which combined with initial- and boundary-conditions, form a initial-boundary-value problem.
+Discrete dynamical systems are typically described by ordinary differential or differential-algebraic equations, which combined with initial conditions, form an initial value problem (IVP).

-Solving initial-boundary-value problems
+Solving IVPs
 numerically requires discretization techniques which translate the problem into a computationally feasible form.
 The open-source Python package `pydykit`